brickfrog/justin.vc/content/posts/youtube-elfeed-mpv.md

 ## Conclusion {#conclusion}

-And that's essentially it.
 The only annoyances are that if you're constantly subscribing to new things or watching from the algorithm this isn't a good workflow.
 I'm also sure pinging the RSS constantly isn't great efficiency-wise (the feeds only have the last 15 items although).
-I, however, only try to check once a day and I tend to watch the same people so I don't waste time.
+I, however, only try to check once a day and I tend to watch the same people so
+I don't waste time.
 If nothing else this has lessened me mindlessly refreshing by adding a bit of friction.

 </section>